Mountain Creek: The 2000s: Becoming Mountain Creek with Intrawest

-2010: Mountain Creek becomes part of Crystal Springs Resort
+2010s: Mountain Creek becomes part of Crystal Springs Resort

 Intrawest sold Mountain Creek to the adjacent Crystal Springs Resort in May 2010, returning the entire resort to its previous ownership.
 The new owners immediately went to work on improving the mountain, replacing the tent complex at Vernon with a new lodge that opened in time for the 2011-12 ski season.
 A three-story building, it contains new offices, bars, fine dining restaurant, food court, rental and locker facilities and an outdoor patio.

 In summer 2012, Mountain Creek continued improvement plans, opening a new zip line course at the mountaintop lake above Vernon Peak and an Alpine coaster on the lower mountainside near the waterpark.
 For that winter the resort expanded and relocated its tubing park across the street, renaming it the Dropzone.
 The Diablo Mountain Bike Park was also transferred to company control and renamed Mountain Creek Bike Park.

 In 2010 Sojourn Double, the chairlift that transported people from South to Granite Peak, was retired after 40 years of service.
 A new fixed-grip double chairlift was installed and opened in time for the 2012–13 season.
-The new lift has replaced plans for a new trail that would have connected the South peak to Granite Peak, since they realized when working to build the new trail that the topography of the mountain does not go in that direction.

-2015: Mountain Creek changes hands again

-HSK-MC, a partner in a group that purchased Mountain Creek in 2010, bought out the rights, which made it the sole owner of the Mountain Creek properties.
-Since the Koffman family (which controls HSK-MC) already was a partial owner of the property, it is said that normal operations will continue.
-However, the fate of the indoor water park is now in question, since that was planned under Mulvihill's control of the property.
+In 2015 HSK-MC, a partner in a group that purchased Mountain Creek in 2010, bought out the rights from the former owners of Crystal Springs, which made it the sole owner of the Mountain Creek properties.
+HSK-MC is run by the Koffman family, including Jeff Koffman who took over as CEO of the resort.

+In Spring of 2017, after back-to-back weather challenging years and faced with a legacy debt from Intrawest to the local sewer authority, the owners of Mountain Creek filed for Chapter 11 Bankruptcy.

+In November 2018, Joe Hession, a local entrepreneur, Vernon native and CEO of, SNOW Operating, stepped in to help restructure the resort and negotiate its debt.
+SNOW Operating then acquired controlling interest in Mountain Creek Resort, Inc and set up the resort to emerge from bankruptcy.
+Snow Operating later became Snow Partners in October 2021.

+2020s: Mountain Creek with SNOW Partners

+During the COVID shutdown in early 2020, Mountain Creek was proactive in outreach to support the local community and small businesses, including offering its own accounting department to help locals apply for government assistance.

+In 2024, the mountain invested more than $5 million for an automated snowmaking system to manage unreliable climate conditions and improve energy efficiency.
+The investment included new pipes, pumps, and 40 new fan machines, joining more than 1,000 machines already in use on the mountain’s 167 acres.
+The new system helped the mountain open 16 days early for the following, 2024-2025 season, compared to the year before.